TinyMCE WYSIWYG Editor – Customize tinymce editor

-TinyMCE is a open-source web based Javascript HTML WYSIWYG editor, which allows users to add custom HTML and CSS without having to remember any code.
-You can simply select the element or text and apply the relevant format using the style dropdown, font dropdown, font size available in the visual editor.
+TinyMCE is a open-source web based JavaScript HTML WYSIWYG editor, which allows users to add custom HTML and CSS without having to remember any code.
+You can simply select the element or text and apply the relevant format using the style drop-down, font drop-down, font size available in the visual editor.

-As a web designer or developer, you may need to customize tinymce editor design or its functionality.
-Actually yesterday I got a ticket assigned to add a css class to img tag automatically when user upload a image url in tinymce editor and also to add lightbox.
+As a web designer or developer, you may need to customize TinyMCE editor design or its functionality.
+Actually yesterday I got a ticket assigned to add a css class to img tag automatically when user upload a image URL in TinyMCE editor and also to add lightbox.
 However, I find it very easy to customize editor’s functionality.
 So here in this post, I am going to share my experience about customizing editor’s existing functionality.

 1. Add Valid elements